JetBrains/teamcity-documentation/topics/installation.md

 Although the TeamCity server in `.exe` and `.tar.gz` distributions is installed with a default build agent that runs on the same machine as the server, this setup may result in degraded TeamCity web UI performance, and if your builds are CPU-intensive, it is recommended to install build agents on separate machines or ensure that there is enough CPU/memory/disk throughput on the server machine.

 To set up additional build agents, follow the [instructions](setting-up-and-running-additional-build-agents.md).

-Your instance of TeamCity Cloud is installed automatically after your register an account: no extra actions are required.
-After the server is ready, an invitation link will be sent to your email.
-{product="tcc"}

 <seealso product="tc">
         <category ref="installation">